1T/aws-config-rules/1ticket-addons/README.md

 * To determine the total cost associated with an application
 * To validate that a resource was created by us

+## Rules to check for required tags

-We are using AWS Config to verify that the resources we create are tagged with the tag *app-name*.
+We use AWS Config to verify that the resources we create are tagged with the tag *app-name*.
 We're using the built in AWS Config rule [required-tags](https://docs.aws.amazon.com/config/latest/developerguide/required-tags.html) to check on the resources of type:

 * DynamoDB::Table
 * EC2::Instance